Germany: Police release details about Heidelberg shooter | DW | 26.01.2022

 Police said that his motive remained uncertain, however, they were probing evidence that he had belonged to the neo-Nazi party "the Third Path" as well as indications he may have suffered from long-term mental illness.

-In the statement, officials stressed the need to refrain from spreading fake news and speculation, adding that his alleged involvement with "the Third Path" ended in 2019 when he was still a minor.
-Police even said that some of the social media posts claiming to carry information on the shooter could form the basis defamation cases and were also being looked at by investigators.
+In the statement, officials stressed the need to refrain from spreading misinformation and speculation, adding that his alleged involvement with "the Third Path" ended in 2019 when he was still a minor.
+Police even said that some of the social media posts claiming to carry information on the shooter could form the basis of defamation cases and were also being looked at by investigators.

 Combing through his social media profiles and confiscated devices had "so far not revealed any evidence of radicalization or of the alleged perpetrator having contacts with the right-wing spectrum," they said.